apache/flink/docs/dev/table/streaming/dynamic_tables.zh.md

 	</tr>
 </table>

 Despite these differences, processing streams with relational queries and SQL is not impossible.
 Advanced relational database systems offer a feature called *Materialized Views*.
-A materialized view is defined as a SQL query, just like a regular virtual view.
+A materialized view is defined as an SQL query, just like a regular virtual view.
 In contrast to a virtual view, a materialized view caches the result of the query such that the query does not need to be evaluated when the view is accessed.
 A common challenge for caching is to prevent a cache from serving outdated results.
 A materialized view becomes outdated when the base tables of its definition query are modified. *Eager View Maintenance* is a technique to update a materialized view as soon as its base tables are updated.

 The connection between eager view maintenance and SQL queries on streams becomes obvious if we consider the following:

 - A database table is the result of a *stream* of `INSERT`, `UPDATE`, and `DELETE` DML statements, often called *changelog stream*.
-- A materialized view is defined as a SQL query.
+- A materialized view is defined as an SQL query.
 In order to update the view, the query continuously processes the changelog streams of the view's base relations.
 - The materialized view is the result of the streaming SQL query.

 With these points in mind, we introduce following concept of *Dynamic tables* in the next section.